 Blender Waffles.
 Add all of the ingredients to a high-speed blender and blend until smooth.
 Let the batter rest for 10 minutes before pouring into the waffle maker.

 Homemade Oat Flour.
-Add 2 1/2 cups gluten-free rolled oats to the blender and blend until broken up into a flour texture.
+Add 2 1/2 cups rolled oats to the blender and blend until broken up into a flour texture.
 Follow steps to make the waffles or add everything to the blender instead.

-To Store – Keep leftover waffles in an airtight container in the fridge for up to 4 days.
+To store: Keep leftover waffles in an airtight container in the fridge for up to 4 days.

-Reheating – Toast frozen waffles for 2-3 minutes or warm in a 350°F oven until crispy.
+To reheat: Toast frozen waffles for 2-3 minutes or warm in a 350°F oven until crispy.

 Nutrition